 This drawing is of Billy Caldwell's framed house.
 It once stood on John Kinzie's property (Hardscrabble), north of his home.
 Caldwell's house was built in 1828.
 It has historically been written the house was built for him by the U.S. Government for services rendered during the Prairie du Chien Treaty of 1829.
 This is false as no documentation from the federal government records exist to support this claim.
 Added, the house was built one year prior to the treaty negotiations and Caldwell did not know he would be involved with them until the time of.
 He more than likely built it himself with his own money.
 The illustration comes from the Miles V. Hartongction Collection, Plainfield Historical Society, idaillinois.org

-Many stories have been told over the years as to what the true significance of Sauganash's "Old Treaty Elm" was.
-This tree which stood until 1933, even had a memorial placed on its spot in 1937, suggesting it was the "site of the Indian Treaty of Chicago in 1835".
-This however (as well as all other stories) is incorrect, as the Treaty of Chicago took place and was signed at Fort Dearborn in 1833.
+The "Old Treaty Elm" stood at the intersection of Rogers and Kilbourn Avenues until 1933.
+In 1937 a bronze plaque was erected in its absence.
+On the bronze plaque was engraved "site of the Indian Treaty of Chicago in 1835".
+Unfortunately, the information was wrong, as the Treaty of Chicago took place (and was signed) at Fort Dearborn in 1833.
 More, it is not where Billy Caldwell and his band of followers received annuities before moving west in 1835.
-This transaction as documented occurred off the Des Plaines River under the guidance of U. S. Army Captain J B F Russell in May of 1835.
+The transaction as clearly documented took place near the Des Plaines River under the guidance of U. S. Army Captain J B F Russell in May of 1835.

-In regards to this Elm tree's true significance, it was simply a point of reference used when the Caldwell Reserve was being surveyed in 1836 (north 66 degrees of the intersection of section 3 & 10).
-This Elm sat on the southern boundary of the reserve and divided it into two equal halves (Caldwell and Rogers Avenues).
-This fact being proven through Billy Caldwell's land patent of 1839.
-Peter Gayford discovered this lost truth in May of 2012.
-The reason for why this Elm gained the name of "Old Treaty Elm," was likely because Caldwell's Reserve was created out of the 1829 Prairie du Chien Treaty.
-Another term used for surveying trees was "witness tree".
+In reality, the Elm was simply a point of reference used during the surveying of Caldwell's 1600 acre reserve in 1836 (north 66 degrees of the intersection of section 3 & 10).
+The Elm sat on the southern boundary of the reserve.
+It divided the reserve into two equal halves (Caldwell and Rogers Avenues).
+The fact being proven through Billy Caldwell's land patent of 1839.
+Peter T. Gayford discovered this lost truth in May of 2012.

 In 1836, the Caldwell Reserve was officially surveyed.
 It is currently thought this White Elm was used as a reference point in the surveying of the reserve (if not earlier when other surveys took place).
 Trees used in the surveying of wilderness lands during the early history of America were called "Wittness Trees".
-This tree sits next to a boundary line of the reserve pointing toward the it.
-It is not believed to be a Native American Trail Tree.
+The tree sits next to a boundary line of the reserve pointing toward the it.
+Another theory is that it may be a Native American Marker tree.
 Investigations are still occurring to determine what it is.
-Photos do not accurately depict its size.
+Photos do not accurately depict its size (larger than seen here).

-(LEFT) Likely Native American\Marker Tree located within the boundaries of the Caldwell Reserve.
+(LEFT) Native American Marker Tree located within the boundaries of the Caldwell Reserve.
 This is a Black Walnut which could be well over two hundred years of age.
 The end was sawed off at some point.
 (RIGHT) The famous Deer Tree.
-This magnificent Native American Marker Tree stood in the Old Edgebrook neighborhood until the early 1970's.
+The magnificent Native American Marker Tree stood in the Old Edgebrook neighborhood until the early 1970's.

 First paragraph of Billy Caldwell's 1839 land patent for his Chicago River reserve.
 The original land patent is held by the Department of the Interior, in Virginia.
 The entire patent is 5 pages in length.
 A copy is held in the archives of the Edgebrook Historical Society.

-Left: Survey map from 1836.
-This is from when the reserve was first surveyed.
-Right: Later survey map showing land conveyances.
-This map has an acknowledged mistake upon it by the Bureau of Indian Affairs Department.
-This being the northwest 80 acres, which was never given written approval for sale by a president.
+Left: Survey map of the Caldwell Reserve from 1836 (when it was first surveyed).
+Right: Later survey map showing its conveyances.
+The map has an acknowledged mistake upon it by the Bureau of Indian Affairs Department.
+The northwest 80 acres was never granted written approval for sale by a president.

 1839 plat of Billy Caldwell Reserve.
-This plat is from when the second survey of the reserve was completed.
-This was viewed as the official survey of the reserve.
+The plat is from the second survey of the reserve.
+It was accepted as the official survey of the reserve.

-Aerial photograph of the northwest 80 acres in Billy Caldwell's reserve.
+Aerial photograph of the northwest 80 acres (Billy Caldwell Reserve).

-First page of Arthur Bronson's deed for land purchased within the Caldwell Reserve in 1833.
-The total amount of land he bought from Billy Caldwell was 720 acre, at a price of $900.
-This deed, which was endorsed by President Martin Van Buren is located at the National Archives.
-A copy of it, along with other deeds pertaining to this reserve's history, have been donated to the Old Edgebrook Historical Society in NW Chicago.
+First page of Arthur Bronson's deed (1833 land purchase in the Caldwell Reserve).
+The total amount of land he bought from Billy Caldwell was 720 acre at a price of $900.
+The deed was endorsed by President Martin Van Buren and is located at the National Archives.
+A copy of it and all other deeds have been donated to the Edgebrook Historical Society in Old Edgebrook, Chicago.

 PICKERING v.
 LOMAX (1899)

-An early typed copy of Billy Caldwell's original 1816 letter, in which he expresses his life long desire for a boundary line between the Indians and Americans.
-This and his original four page handwritten letter from 1816 are housed at the Ontario Archives in Canada.
+A typed copy of an 1816 letter by Billy Caldwell.
+In it, he expressed his life long desire for a boundary line between the Indians and Americans.
+The original four page letter is housed at the Ontario Archives in Canada.

-Discovered in 2012 for the first time ever was Billy Caldwell's land petition to the British Government.
+Discovered in 2012 was Billy Caldwell's land petition to the British Government.
 This petition was submitted and accepted in 1818, and allowed Billy to secure 500 acres of land in Upper Canada.
 This land was granted to him as a result of his services to the Crown during the War of 1812.

-Title to the land in Harwich District, given to William Caldwell Sr. in August of 1803.
-This tract consisting of approximately 200 acres was given to Billy Caldwell in his father's Last Willand Testament.
-As communicated by a descendant of William Caldwell's son William (March 2012), this land was sold off as one parcel by Billy Caldwell.
+Title to land in the Harwich District.
+The land was granted to William Caldwell Sr. in August of 1803.
+It consisted of roughly 200 acres.
+Billy Caldwell inherited it through his father's Last Will and Testament.
+As communicated by a descendant of William Caldwell Sr.'s son William (March 2012), this land was sold off as one parcel by Billy Caldwell.

 Ma-Sa-Qua's attempt to secure Billy Caldwell's final annuity payment.
 Ma-Sa-Qua (Saqua Legrand) was Billy Caldwell's final wife.
 Peymo Caldwell was their birth son.
-This letter is from June 5, 1843.
-She passed during thewinter of 1843-1844, after speculatively being plunged into a life of poverty.
+The letter is from June 5, 1843.
+Ma-Sa-Qua passed during the winter of 1843-1844, after being plunged into a life of poverty.

 Naturalization and Power of Attorney Documents for Billy Caldwell's only surviving son Pe-y-mo.
 Pe-y-mo who was illiterate and lived his days with different tribes, did have a family of his own.
 Thus, it is very likely that descendants of Billy Caldwell live today.